I'm interested in many different types of pets, including freshwater fish, and I enjoy sharing what I've learned about them.

 There are a lot of inaccurate ideas about fish care floating around.
 Make sure you truly know what to expect before you get a fish.

 1. Fish DO Require Maintenance

 Somehow, aquarium fish got the reputation that they are maintenance-free.
 Nothing could be further from the truth.
 True, they don't need annual inoculations or walks every day, and the poo is minimal, but they certainly need your time and energy in order to be given at least a fighting chance.
 You don't just stick a fish in a bowl and sprinkle it with food once a day and that's that.
 Like any other pet, you need to be sure they are clean and not stressed out.

 Somehow, fish got the reputation of being a great first pet for a child.
 Unless the child is responsible and genuinely interested in animal care as a long-term affair, instead of a fad hobby, do NOT get the kids a fish.
 Fish need to be checked every day.
 Generally, the smaller their bowls, the more their water has to be changed.
 You need to deal with algae growth, as well.
 And, you need to be able to check your water's quality.
 This might be a bit too complicated for small children, say, under nine years of age.

-There are lots of books, magazines and websites that explain simply how to set up your bowl or aquarium.
-One good site is here.
-They're written by people who have been in the same situation you are in.
-It is a good long term investment to pick up a few fish care books to turn to in case you can't get online.
+There are lots of books, magazines, and websites that explain simply how to set up your bowl or aquarium.
+(I recommend the First Tank Guide site.)
+These resources are written by people who have been in the same situation you are in.
+It is a good long-term investment to pick up a few fish care books to turn to in case you can't get online.